English | 中文 |

 /* Copyright (c) 2006-2018, RT-Thread Development Team * * SPDX-License-Identifier: Apache-2.0 * ... */

 RT-Thread is very grateful for the support from all community developers, and if you have any ideas, suggestions or questions in the process of using RT-Thread, RT-Thread can be reached by the following means, and we are also updating RT-Thread in real time on these channels.
-At the same time, Any questions can be asked in the issue section of rtthread-manual-doc.
-By creating a new issue to describe your questions, community members will answer them.
+At the same time, any questions can be asked in the issue section of RT-Thread repository or RT-Thread forum, and community members will answer them.

 If you are interested in RT-Thread and want to join in the development of RT-Thread and become a code contributor,please refer to the Code Contribution Guide.